nitigyagurung/swaglabs/README.txt

 npm install cypress --save-dev

 *****Instructions on how to run the test*****
-1. Import the project folder on your code editor.
+1. Import the project folder on your code editor or clone this repository.
 2. Open the terminal.
 3. Enter the following command to open "Cypress Dashboard". node_modules/.bin/cypress open